tfeb/tfeb-lisp-toys/README.md

 It's obvious that any literal version of FEXPRs is hopeless, and particularly so in a modern, lexically-scoped Lisp: evaluating arguments with`eval` means the arguments to them can't be compiled at all, and `eval` does not know about lexical bindings in any case.
 Even in old Lisps it is unclear how something like `(funcall 'my-fexpr-function ...)` was meant to work (probably it never did work).

 But things a bit like FEXPRs can potentially be useful to allow what is essentially normal-order evaluation in an applicative-order language.
-And macros, of course, can be used to implement something a bit like FEXPrs by turning arguments into promises.
+And macros, of course, can be used to implement something a bit like FEXPRs by turning arguments into promises.
 This is what `fex` does.

 ### Promises
 A *promise* is an object which wraps one or more expressions and will cause them to be evaluated when the promise is *forced*.
 A promise is just a wrapper around an anonymous function whose body is the expressions of course.
 Promises deal with lexical scope properly: